Charly García: Random

 In 2016 Charly had several health problems and appeared to walk in and out of clinics and medical controls.
 On February 24, 2017, after months of speculation about Charly's health, he surprisingly announced the release of his new studio album, Random, his first studio album in seven years, which is entirely made of new original compositions.
 Since its release, the album has received mostly positive reviews and important record sales.

 On April 19, 2017, Charly accused Bruno Mars and Mark Ronson of plagiarism, stating that their song "Uptown Funk" stole the initial chords and riff of his classic song "Fanky", from Cómo conseguir chicas (1989).

-Recent years

 In October 2021 Argentina's government organized a special event to celebrate Charly García's 70th birthday.
 In a historic and emotional day, the Kirchner Cultural Centre (CCK) (part of the Ministry of Culture), celebrated García's birthday with live music, a series of talks/lectures and performances.
 A series of live concerts were held at the CCK, where several of Argentina's most important musicians covered García's classic repertoire.
 Charly himself made a surprise appearance and performed for the cheering crowd.